All Episodes

 I did it too.

-I did a whole two hour show called It's All About Pennsylvania.
+I did a whole two-hour show called It's All About Pennsylvania.

-But you're hearing what I'm hearing now, which is uh surprisingly firm confidence from Democrats and Republicans in Wisconsin that Trump will win the state.
+But you're hearing what I'm hearing now, which is surprisingly firm confidence from Democrats and Republicans in Wisconsin that Trump will win the state.

-It's not sort of over, it's over.
+It's not sort of over.

-And as for the early vote, and the early early vote, I said, if this keeps up, we will go into election day, knowing mathematically she can't win.
+And as for the early vote and the early, early vote, I said, if this keeps up, we will go into election day knowing mathematically she can't win.

-All right, so I'll tell you what, on that point, uh I normally wouldn't hold a guest over, but I'm gonna I'm gonna pick up mathematically where we are, uh, because I have not heard you discuss that, and I want to ask you specifically about Pennsylvania, because I have a lot of thoughts on that and about the registration shift since 2020 that nobody talks about, and even a shift in Nevada as well.
+And I want to ask you specifically about Pennsylvania because I have a lot of thoughts on that and about the registration shift since 2020 that nobody talks about and even a shift in Nevada as well.

-Um can you stick around a few more minutes?
+Can you stick around a few more minutes?

 A few more.

-Gotta leave in about ten minutes.
+I've got to leave in about 10 minutes.

-Uh we'll have you out of here in less than that.
+We'll have you out of here in less than that.

 All right.

-Uh, Mark Cowperton is with us.
+Mark Halperton is with us.

-800 941 Shauna's our number you want to be a part of the program.
+You want to be a part of the program?

 We'll get to your calls coming up straight ahead.